 The six Virginia tribes agreed to a prohibition on gaming and have repeatedly stated that they have no intention of pursuing gaming at this time.
-Accordingly, the tribes are prohibited from conducting any gaming pursuant to any inherent authority they may possess pursuant to the Indian Gaming Regulatory Act, or any other Federal law.
+Accordingly, H.R.
+1385 provides that the tribes are prohibited from conducting any gaming pursuant to any inherent authority they may possess pursuant to the Indian Gaming Regulatory Act, or any other federal law.